qiime2/docs/source/plugins/developing.rst

                'phylogeny': Phylogeny[Rooted]},
        parameters={'metric': Str % Choices(beta.phylogenetic_metrics())},
        outputs=[('distance_matrix', DistanceMatrix % Properties('phylogenetic'))],
+       input_descriptions={
+           'table': ('The feature table containing the samples over which beta ' 'diversity should be computed.'),
+           'phylogeny': ('Phylogenetic tree containing tip identifiers that ' 'correspond to the feature identifiers in the table. ' 'This tree can contain tip ids that are not present in ' 'the table, but all feature ids in the table must be ' 'present in this tree.')
+       },
+       parameter_descriptions={
+           'metric': 'The beta diversity metric to be computed.'
+       },
+       output_descriptions={'distance_matrix': 'The resulting distance matrix.'},
        name='Beta diversity (phylogenetic)',
        description=("Computes a user-specified phylogenetic beta diversity metric" " for all pairs of samples in a feature table.")